Ahmedattay/LineTrackingCar/README.md

 👨‍💻 Ali Mahmoad

-## 🙌 Acknowledgments

-A huge thank you to Cairo University Eco Racing Team (CUERT) for organizing this amazing competition and providing us with valuable resources.

 ## 📝 License

 This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.